 Having access to a user manual when you are not an expert will always be helpful.
 Think about receiving a new appliance and having to set it up.
 Without the user manual, a lot of us will be lost.
 You can find user manuals for just about anything, and technical writers work hard to have it make sense to the user.
 The user manuals can sometimes be a bit complicated to understand, but that comes down to the writer.

 Behind every user manual is someone who wrote it.
-Although there are standards to adhere to, writers do have their own personal style.
+Although there are standards to adhere to, writers do have their style.
 Writing a user manual for software is not as easy as it sounds.
-A lot of knowledge on the product, combined with research is required.
+A lot of knowledge on the product, combined with research, is required.
 If you are in the process of writing your first user manual, but you’re not sure how to consider these tips.

 Be the user

 When writing a user manual, you have to become the user for a while.
 Put all your knowledge aside for a minute and see if the manual makes sense to you.
-This is an important step because it allows you to step into the moment the user will need the information.
+This is an essential step because it allows you to step into the moment the user will need the information.

 What challenges would they be experiencing that this manual can solve?
 Before you can do this, you need to figure out who the user is.
 Research the type of people who would buy the software and what challenges you can solve with your knowledge.